Here is an easy-to-use listing of some of the questions we are most often asked about the Concordia University nursing program.

 - Is Concordia’s nursing program accredited, and through whom?

 Concordia University is accredited by the Northwest Commission on Colleges and Universities.
-Concordia's nursing program is fully approved by the Oregon State Board of Nursing and is working towards full national accreditation.
+The baccalaureate degree in nursing program at Concordia University - Portland is accredited by the Commission on Collegiate Nursing Education.

 - Does Concordia’s nursing program require fulltime attendance, or is part-time available?